mikeagun/concat/README.md

 Features currently implemented in the VM/interpreter:
 - **3-state token-threaded VM** - replaces older switch+function dispatch VM for improved performance
-- **Inverse pointer unboxing** - packs all vals into fixed-width 64bit field (either inline value or tagged pointer) for improved memory performance/overhead
+- **Inverse pointer unboxing** - packs all vals into fixed-width 64bit field (either inline value or tagged pointer) for improved memory performance/overhead and reduced typechecking costs
-- Operations over **integer, float, string, list, and dictionary** data types
+- Operations over **integer, float, string, list, vm, dictionary, file, fd** data types
 - **Control Flow** - both a sufficient set of combinators to implement anything else, and the most common control flow ops
+- **Networking** - simple networking interface (currently based on linux sockets)
-- **Threading** - extremely easy to create/manage threads
+- **Threading** - extremely easy thread management
 - **Thread Synchronization** - thread-safe reference objects which handle locking and support wait/signal/broadcast
 - **Exceptions** - try/catch, throw, and ability to break out into concat debugger on error
-- **Debugging** - sufficient set of low-level ops to build powerful debugging tools
+- **Debugging** - low-level support for powerful debugging tools
 - **VM Debugging** - macro-based tools to help with debugging the VM (e.g. trap out to gdb on error, validate state at every step)
 - **File IO** - file operations and ability to run scripts from files
-- **Network IO** - currently just basic TCP socket support
 - **Comprehensive printf** - with tweaks for stack-languages - very useful for debugging and general output

 It is designed to be:
+  - **general purpose** -- threading, shared objects, lock/wait/signal/broadcast, integer/float math, file/network IO, debugging
   - **lightweight** -- i.e. run on resource-constrained microcontrollers like 8bit AVR (e.g. Arduino)
     - simple language, stack-based VM, no GC (stack determines lifetime of val), minimal dependencies
   - **fast** -- token-threaded bytecode VM in C
-  - **debuggable** -- exceptions with try/catch, debugging tools built in with the language+VM features to support new ones
+  - **debuggable** -- exceptions with try/catch, debug vals, debugging tools built in with the language+VM features to support new ones
     - easy to inspect VM state at any point in the concat or C code, with macros to throw SIGINT and trap out to gdb for debugging the C code
+    - debug val support - every val has extra hidden debug val attached, can have vm run debug val in place of regular val
   - **cross platform** -- same language and bytecode from simple calculator application to running compiled bytecode on microcontrollers
     - simple concatenative programming language (eases embedded interpreters -- basically tokenizer + number, string, and list parsing)
     - 8 bit opcode with variable sized bytecode supporting compact programs
     - standard platform independent opcodes (scheduled for 1.0) to support transferring data/code between machines and platforms (e.g. push decision making to IoT edge)
       - can also transfer quotations/identifiers as strings anywhere we have an interpreter/compiler or need to resolve platform-specific natives
     - range of "native" (platform/build dependent) typecodes/opcodes for efficient implementation and code performance
-  - **general purpose** -- multi-threading, shared (refcounted) objects, lock/wait/signal/broadcast, integer and floating point math, file IO
   - **extensible** -- documented C code interface to the VM state with consistent rules for new code to follow
     - macro helpers to define new types,ops,errors, and ease implementation -- plus friendly errors if you forget to define a mandatory op/type handler
+    - this is currently not up-to-date with the new vm implementation.
+I'm working on getting back to this point over the next couple versions
   - **fully error checked** -- can catch and continue after all non-fatal exceptions
     - running on tiny MCU with limited resources, we really can't afford any leaks and would like not to need additional safety nets for VM
     - this has slid with the complete rewrite -- returning to this is one of the next tasks for concat